EduardoLopes00/Hokaah-Store/README.md

     <li>WebSocket</li>
   </ul>

-Besides those pure codding tools, I'm going to implement deploys environments, simulating CI/CD.
+Besides those pure codding tools, I'm going to implement deploy environments.

 I'm intended to do all the front-end development using TDD.
 As I'm not used to do It, probably I will not be able to do EVERYTHING with this pattern.
 But I will try my best.

+Well, all set, enjoy!